isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

     content: |
       Attendees who have been vaccinated and have a valid cleared status will not have to undergo PET.
 But PET checks are still needed for those who are not vaccinated.
 In addition, all attendees, whether vaccinated or not, will still need to adhere to safe management measures to protect unvaccinated individuals should any of the attendees be infected with COVID-19 despite the precautions taken.

-  - title: Can the bride and groom choose not to cross zones for marriage solemnizations, and hence not require PET to have a marriage solemnization involving more than 100 attendees?
+  - title: Can the bride and groom choose not to cross zones for marriage solemnizations, and hence not require PET to have a marriage solemnization involving more than 50 attendees?
     content: |
-      No. If the marriage solemnization involves more than 100 attendees, the bride and groom must undergo PET.
+      No. If the marriage solemnization involves more than 50 attendees, the bride and groom must undergo PET.
 This is to reduce the risk of large clusters forming at large-scale events and protect unvaccinated individuals should any of the attendees be infected with COVID-19 despite the precautions taken.

-  - title: Is PET required for all attendees of wedding receptions with more than 100 attendees, if it adopts staggered timings?
+  - title: Is PET required for all attendees of wedding receptions with more than 50 attendees, if it adopts staggered timings?
 Why can’t it be required only for the wedding couple or wedding party who are allowed to attend multiple timeslots?
     content: |
-      Yes, PET is required for all attendees of wedding receptions with more than 100 attendees, even if staggered timing is adopted.
+      Yes, PET is required for all attendees of wedding receptions with more than 50 attendees, even if staggered timing is adopted.
 While PET and safe management measures serve to reduce the risk of transmissions, it is not risk-free.

-  - title: For marriage solemnizations involving more than 100 attendees, can the wedding party also undergo PET and be allowed to cross zones?
+  - title: For marriage solemnizations involving more than 50 attendees, can the wedding party also undergo PET and be allowed to cross zones?
     content: |
       No, the wedding party, even if tested, will not be allowed to cross zones.
 While PET serves to reduce the probability of an infected person attending the event, there remains a risk of false negative results where an infected person tests antigen negative and attends the wedding.
 Safe management measures, such as limiting the crossing of zones, reduce the likelihood of such cases transmitting the virus to other people at the event and sparking off a large cluster of infections.

-  - title: For wedding receptions involving more than 100 attendees, do we have to test everyone or just the number exceeding 100pax?
+  - title: For wedding receptions involving more than 50 attendees, do we have to test everyone or just the number exceeding 50pax?
     content: |
-      Yes, for wedding receptions involving more than 100 attendees, PET will be required for all attendees (including the wedding couple).
+      Yes, for wedding receptions involving more than 50 attendees, PET will be required for all attendees (including the wedding couple).

   - title: Will I be compensated if my marriage solemnization/ reception has to be cancelled because the bride/ groom receives a positive / invalid test result?
     content: |
       No, there will be no compensation from the Government.
 Holding a marriage event involving more than 100 persons is a personal decision.
 Couples may wish to work out an arrangement with the venue provider and/or other vendors/service providers to account for the possibility of such a postponement, which would be the same as if the bride and groom were to fall sick or otherwise indisposed.

+  - title: I have gone for my first dose of vaccination.
+Is it true that it may result in a false positive result when I go for pre-event testing?
+    content: |
+      No. Vaccination does not result in a false positive PET ART result.

 accordion-b:
   - title: Can we hold our solemnization at home?
 What are the safe management measures that we must follow?
     content: |
       Yes, you may hold your solemnization at home.

-      As of 26 Jan 2021, an individual must not permit to enter or remain in his or her place of residence more than 8 visitors on any single day.
+      As of 8 May 2021, an individual must not permit to enter or remain in his or her place of residence more than 5 visitors on any single day.
 An exception is made for home solemnizations which are subject to the following limits:

-      For solemnization ceremonies held at home, the maximum number of attendees for solemnizations will be, including the wedding couple, (i) 10 persons or (ii) 8 visitors in addition to any residents to the home where the solemnization is held, whichever is higher.
+      For solemnization ceremonies held at home, the maximum number of attendees for solemnizations will be, including the wedding couple, (i) 10 persons or (ii) 5 visitors in addition to any residents to the home where the solemnization is held, whichever is higher.
 This cap excludes the Licensed Solemnizer, the interpreter (if any), and vendors engaged to provide authorised services for the solemnization (kept to a minimum).
-For example, if there are 6 persons currently living in your household, the 6 residents and an additional 8 visitors can attend a solemnization in your home.
-The total of 14 persons counts the wedding couple but excludes the solemnizer and vendors.
+For example, if there are 6 persons currently living in your household, the 6 residents and an additional 5 visitors can attend a solemnization in your home.
+The total of 11 persons counts the wedding couple but excludes the solemnizer and vendors.
 Or if you live alone, you and 9 other persons, including the wedding couple, can attend a solemnization in your home, excluding the solemnizer and vendors.

-      However, if a place of residence has 8 or more visitors attending a home solemnization (as guests or vendors), then the individual must not accept any more visitors that day to his or her place of residence<sup>7</sup>.
+      However, if a place of residence has 5 or more visitors attending a home solemnization (as guests or vendors), then the individual must not accept any more visitors that day to his or her place of residence.

       For the safety of all who are attending your solemnization, please ensure that you and your guests comply with the following measures: